shawn-w-wallace/Town_Website/README.md

 # Town_Website
-School project for graphic design course makeing a website.
+School project for graphic design course making a website.

 Utilized Brackets for coding and Cyberduck to push the files to Geocities.